- Mar 22, 2025

 14. Shanti Stupa:

-Shanti Stupa is a Buddhist monument that symbolizes peace and universal brotherhood.
-It is a prominent Buddhist monument near the Humayun Tomb that tends to serve as a symbol of Universal peace and brotherhood, making it a significant tourist attraction for its architectural beauty and spiritual significance.
-The religious significance is that Buddhists consider the Shanti Stupa a sacred site for meditation and prayer.
-Thus, the stupa features gilded Buddha statues on each side with a gateway resembling the Sanchi stupa in Madhya Pradesh.
+Shanti Stupa is a Buddhist monument that symbolises peace and universal brotherhood.
+It is a prominent Buddhist monument near the Humayun Tomb that serves as a symbol of Universal peace and brotherhood, making it a significant tourist attraction for its architectural beauty and spiritual significance.
+The religious significance lies in the Buddhists' view of the Shanti Stupa as a sacred site for meditation and prayer.
+Thus, the stupa features gilded Buddha statues on each side and a gateway resembling that of the Sanchi stupa in Madhya Pradesh.

 Location: Indraprastha Park, Ring Rd, Salim Garh Fort, Old Delhi 110002.